branlam/CS4220/midterm.md

 **Additional Guidelines**
   - Your custom module should use superagnet/request or similar modules to make the direct HTTP calls to your API.
-  - Ideally you should be creating a config.json to hold the main portion of the url and API key (if your API requires one).
+  - You should be creating a config.json to hold the main portion of the url and API key (if your API requires one).

 ---